google/zetasql/docs/one-pager.md

 [`Roster`][roster-table] and [`TeamMascot`][teammascot-table] table.

-This statement returns the rows from `Roster` and `TeamMascot` where `Roster.SchooldID` is the same as `TeamMascot.SchooldID`.
-The results include a single `SchooldID` column.
+This statement returns the rows from `Roster` and `TeamMascot` where `Roster.SchoolID` is the same as `TeamMascot.SchoolID`.
+The results include a single `SchoolID` column.

 ```sql
 SELECT * FROM Roster INNER JOIN TeamMascot USING (SchoolID);